 - The Consolidated Statement of Financial Position is comprised of assets, liabilities, non-financial assets and accumulated surplus/deficit.
-The layout of the statement is similar to those found in Schedule 1 and Schedule 7 of the year-end financial statements. - Important: Information reported on Schedule 19 must be reviewed by the external auditor based on their specified procedures and include any corrections made due to their review. - Report assets, liabilities and net financial position for the combined entity of the board as at March 31, 2019. - The information calculated on the last column March 31, 2019 (Column M) represents the final amounts of the statement of financial position. - The total accounts receivable from the Government of Ontario, Other Ministries, School Boards, Colleges, Hospitals and Ontario Government Agencies will be shown on Accounts Receivable - Total GRE (Line 1.3).
-The adjusted balance as
+The layout of the statement is similar to those found in Schedule 1 and Schedule 7 of the year-end financial statements. - Important: Information reported on Schedule 19 must be reviewed by the external auditor based on their specified procedures and include any corrections made due to their review. - Report assets, liabilities and net financial position for the combined entity of the board as at March 31, 2021. - The information calculated on the last column March 31, 2021 (Column M) represents the final amounts of the statement of financial position. - Line 1.1.1 Cash and Line 1.1.2 Cash Equivalent account needs to be reported as follows: - Cash As per PS 1201:104, it is defined as cash on hand and demand deposit. - Cash equivalent As per PS 1201:105, it is defined as short-term highly liquid investments that are readily convertible to known amounts of cash and that are subject to an insignificant risk of change in value. - The total accounts receivable from the Government of Ontario, Other Ministries, School Boards, Colleges, Hospitals and Ontario Government Agencies will be shown on Accounts Receivable - Total GRE (Line 1.3).
+The adjusted balance as at March 31, 2021 (Column M) should equal the amount reported in Schedule 21A Line 6 otherwise an error message will be occur.